Best Cordless Circular Saw Review 2019: Construction & Carpentry

 The DEWALT DWE575SB is a versatile, powerful, and easy-to-maneuver saw.
 It’s also one of the best cordless circular saw models available today.

-Weighing in at only 8.8 lbs., this cordless circular saw is actually one of the lightest, most compact and well balanced saw in its class.
 The electric brake automatically stops the saw’s blade once the trigger is released.

 Despite its small, compact size, the saw is extremely powerful, thanks to its 15 amp motor which delivers adequate power to handle even the toughest of applications.